Cheon Jinwoo: Career

-Staying in the U.S., Cheon was a postdoc in the University of California Berkeley.
-For the next three years, he was a staff research associate at UCLA before returning to Korea to work as an assistant and then associate professor at KAIST.
+Following his doctoral studies, he continued his research as a postdoctoral fellow at the University of California Berkeley.
+For the next three years, he was a staff research associate at UC, Los Angeles (UCLA) before returning to South Korea to work as an assistant and then associate professor at KAIST.
 His research at KAIST focused on geometrical shape control of nanoparticles and magnetic particles.
 This also marked his first publication on nanocrystals which is a reoccurring interest in his research career and a source of multiple highly cited articles.